Participation Agreement

 • Report any absences to the teacher and to leadership with as much advance notice as possible so that leadership can find a substitute if needed.

 Due to child safety policies, we need at least one assistant in the room with the teacher for the class to run.
-This means that attendance and advance notice of absences is important.
+This means that attendance and advance notice of absences are important.

 Student Responsibilities: